Open Bible Data Home About News OET Key

 Parallel EXO 7:18

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Exo 7:18 ©

-OET (OET-RV) and the fish in the river will die and the river will stink.
+OET (OET-RV)and the fish in the river will die and the river will stink.
 Then your people will gag to drink the water from the river.” ’

 OET-LVAnd_the_fish which in/on/at/with_Nile it_will_die and_stink the_river and_unable Miʦrayim/(Egypt) to_drink water from the_Nile.